erpepe2004/WLED/usermods/user_fx/README.md

   * Works in both directions: Forward (if new pos > old pos), and Backward (if new pos < old pos).
 * Updates `SEGENV.aux0` to current position at the end.

-Finally, we return the `FRAMETIME`, as with all effect functions:
+endly, we return the `FRAMETIME`, as with all effect functions:
 ```cpp
   return FRAMETIME;
 }